HugoSPT/buy_a_ticket/README.md

 All the project was developed using Python and Django web framework.

 ### Requirements
-Python 3.6.2 (this is important due the new dict implementation and f strings) MongoDB
+Python 3.6.2 (this is important due the new `dict` implementation in 3.6.2 and `f-strings` in 3.6 in general)

-### API
-The API provides an endpoint to get an IP's info.

-The root endpoint is `/api/v1.0/ip/<ip_address>`.
-The use of `/v1.0/` is useful for versioning and keeping backwards compatibility.
-We can develop a new version of the API (let's say `2.0`) without changing anything from the version `1.0`, keeping the clients unchanged.
+MongoDB (3.4.9 in my local and 3.2.11 in AWS)

 ## Installation
 These are the steps to setup the local environment to both run the importer and the API.